 Q: How much vitamin D do I need per day?

-Q: How long is the shelf life for this product?
+Q: How long is the shelf life of this product?

 A: Maintains optimum potency for up to 18 months.